 10 Examples Of Approval Seeking Behavior In Dating (+ How To Drop Your Need For Validation)

-It’s natural to seek the approval of those we love most.
+Approval seeking behaviors in dating are a natural part of human connection, as we often seek the approval of those we love most.

-Approval seeking behavior that sees us sacrifice parts of ourselves in an attempt to win the approval of others is objectively unhealthy.
-This behavior most often manifests in our romantic relationships.
+When approval seeking behavior leads us to sacrifice parts of ourselves in an attempt to gain others’ approval, it becomes problematic.
+This is especially common in romantic relationships.

-But identification is only half the solution.
-After we’ll give you a blueprint you can implement to address your reliance on others for your self-esteem.
+But simply identifying these behaviors is only part of the solution.
+We’ll also provide a blueprint you can use to reduce your reliance on others for your self-esteem.

 10 Approval Seeking Behaviors